Sahithi-C/Mobile-Agent-Execution-Platform/README.md

 ## Introduction:

 A user must derive an application-specific mobile agent from the Mobile.Agent base class that is instantiated as an independent thread at run time.
-Her/his mobile agent must implement at least two
+The mobile agent must implement at least two methods:
-methods:

 i) the constructor receiving a String array and